pipiscrew/timeline/notes/steam.md

 * `y` or `u` - in game, opens the chat window.
 * `c` - while holding it and talk transmits, to other players what you saying.
-   * altenrative option is to go Top left - Steam > Settings > Broadcast > Record my microphonem thats is always on, no need to pressing `c`.
+   * altenrative option is to go Top left - Steam > Settings > Broadcast > Record my microphone thats is always on, no need to pressing `c`.

 ### misc